If you’re facing foreclosure, you may be wondering how this will affect your credit score.

 - 85 to 160 points when you’re dealing with a foreclosure, short sale or deed-in-lieu

-Even if you had been making your mortgage payments on time for several months and years before dealing with financial distress, the banks will report missed payments to the credit bureaus right away.
+Even if you had been making your mortgage payments on time for several months and years before dealing with financial stress, the banks will report missed payments to the credit bureaus right away.

 For many people facing foreclosure, the mortgage isn’t the only bill that’s late.
 If you are also late on your car payments, have been skipping student loan payments or are late on credit card payments, your credit score will drop within a very short period of time.